Noor (satellite)

 Noor (also spelled Nour, نور) is a class of Iranian military Earth-imaging CubeSat.
-Two Noor satellites have been launched from the Shahrud Desert in Iran into low-earth orbit aboard three-stage Qased (lit. 'message') space-launch vehicles.
+Three Noor satellites have been launched from the Shahroud Space Center in Shahrud Desert in Iran into low Earth orbit aboard three-stage Qased (lit. 'message') space-launch vehicles.

 Noor-1, the first Iranian military satellite, was launched on 22 April 2020 to a 425 kilometer orbit and decayed from orbit on 13 April 2022 marking a lifespan of one year, eleven months, and nine days, just past its expected one year service life.
 Noor-1 carried a photo of former Quds Force Commander Qassem Soleimani and a Quranic verse about overcoming adversaries.

-Noor-2, the second and only operational satellite of the Noor class, was launched on 8 March 2022 (during the Sha'baniyah holiday) to a 500 kilometer orbit and continues to provide the Islamic Revolutionary Guard Corps with low-resolution overhead imagery.
+Noor-2, the second satellite of the Noor class, was launched on 8 March 2022 (during the Sha'baniyah holiday) to a 500 kilometer orbit.
+It has a resolution of 12 to 15 meters, a weight of 17 kg, a swath width of 25 km and 6 passes.
+Noor-2 continues to provide the Islamic Revolutionary Guard Corps with low-resolution overhead imagery.

+Noor-3, also called Najm is the third satellite of the Noor class, was launched on a Qassed launcher on 27 September 2023 to a 450 kilometer orbit.
+It has a weight of 24 kg with a resolution of 6 to 4.8 meters.

+According to the Space Commander of the IRGC Aerospace Force, the Noor 3 satellite was stabilized in 1.5 hours and the process it took in the Noor 1 satellite was done automatically in 1 hour in the Noor 3 satellite.The camera used in Noor 3 satellite has up to 2.5 times better photo accuracy than Noor 2.
+He also added, "In the field of defense, we can use the satellite system for intelligence elites, command and control, and for guiding guided equipment".

 The Noor satellite program is a unique development for Iran as it was the first satellite to be developed and launched by the IRGC instead of the Iranian Space Agency.

-Reaction to launch
+Reaction

 Iran

 IRGC Commander-in-Chief General Hossein Salami remarked "Today, the world’s powerful armies do not have a comprehensive defense plan without being in space.
 Achieving this superior technology, which takes us into space and expands the realm of our abilities, is a strategic achievement."